-The student only needs to complete the STAR form for online exams if the class is taking their exams at the Columbus campus, or if the student and instructor agree that the student will need to test at the Columbus Campus.
+The student only needs to complete the STAR form for online exams if the class is taking their exams at one of the campuses or RLCs, or if the student and instructor agree that the student will need to test at one of the campuses or RLCs.

 Do students complete the STAR form if Instructors provide the accommodations in class?